ev2900/OpenSearch_Log_Analytics/workshop/content/_index.en.md

 In the workshop [CloudWatch Log Collection]({{<relref "collect-log-cloud-watch/">}}) you will learn how to send logs - in real time - from AWS CloudWatch to Amazon OpenSearch Service.
 Once in OpenSearch you can analyze your CloudWatch logs and help identify errors and issues.

 In the workshop [Fluentd Log Ingestion]({{<relref "open-search-fluentd/">}}) you will learn how to use [Fluentd](https://www.fluentd.org/) an Opensource data collector to send logs in real time to Amazon OpenSearch Service.

+In the workshop [Anomaly Detection with MSK]({{<relref "anomaly-detection-w-msk/">}}) you will learn how the anomaly detection feature in OpenSearch to identify potential anomalous data.
+Data for analysis by OpenSearch will be send in real time via.
+Amazon Managed Streaming for Apache Kafka (MSK)